-Le Mag IT, one of the leading French IT magazines, recently reported on the deepening partnership between technology giant Microsoft and their Azure Digital Twin (ADT) and the growing French start-up specialized in Simulation Digital Twin technology, highlighting the ways in which the two companies complement each other’s vision.
+Le Mag IT, one of the leading French IT magazines, recently reported on the deepening partnership between technology giant Microsoft and their Azure Digital Twin (ADT) and the growing French start-up specialized in AI-Simulation Technology, highlighting the ways in which the two companies complement each other’s vision.

 One of the keys to this collaboration is the connection of Microsoft’s digital twin ontology to Cosmo Tech’s proprietary CoSML language. “which represents entities, interactions, as well as dynamics and possible scenarios.”
 Cosmo Tech CEO and Co-Founder, Hugues de Bantel, adds: